 The US isn’t earning any tax payments from expats with moderate incomes, like me.
 The purpose of making its citizens report world-wide income is to raise tax revenue from wealthy expats.
 These wealthy expats are the ones who can afford to pay the $2350 fee, which is probably significantly less than their tax bill, would be.

-The end result: lower tax revenues from expats, and a whole lot of angry expats who want to give up citizenship.
+The end result: is lower tax revenues from expats, and a whole lot of angry expats who want to give up citizenship.
 Has Congress really thought this through?

 Rachel Heller lives in Groningen and comes from Connecticut originally.
 She’s lived here long enough to feel like it’s home—‘most of the time, at least’ , she says.
 Her husband, Albert, is Dutch, which brought her here.
 She has two kids: a daughter who is studying graphic design in the US, and a son who’s in the equivalent of 11th grade.
 She spends most of her time teaching (English and American Studies at a teacher-training college), but right now is on sabbatical.
 Up till today Rachel has kept her U.S Passport.